Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity: Introduction

 From an astrophysical perspective, black holes are generally believed to possess spin characteristics.
 However, even static spherically symmetric non-rotating black hole models have been extensively discussed in the context of LQG \cite{Modesto:2005zm,Perez:2017cmj,Gan:2020dkb,Borges:2023fub,Zhang:2023yps}, the construction of axisymmetric spacetimes within this framework remains one of the most challenging open questions, for the reasons such as the inherent complexity of incorporating angular momentum into the discrete quantum geometry framework where rotational symmetry is broken at the quantum level due to the underlying spin network structure \cite{Frodden:2012en,Gambini:2018ucf,Gambini:2020fnd}.
 A fully self-consistent, quantum-gravity-derived rotating black hole solution that is both analytically tractable and physically well motivated remains elusive.
 Previous attempts at generating rotating spacetimes in LQG are mainly focusing on the so-called the Newman-Janis algorithm (NJA) \cite{Liu:2020ola,Jiang:2023img,Li:2024ctu,Ali:2024ssf,Mustafa:2025mkc,Sekhmani:2025bsi}.
 Although this NJA may cause certain physical issues in specific contexts, its modified versions can still serve as a useful tool for constructing plausible effective models that explore potential quantum gravity corrections deviating from the Kerr black hole paradigm \cite{Hansen:2013owa,Azreg-Ainou:2014pra,Erbin:2016lzq,Junior:2020lya,Chaturvedi:2023ctn}.

 Aiming to bridge theoretical frameworks with astrophysical data, numerous investigations have been undertaken to explore the observational and phenomenological effects of LQG-inspired black holes, such as those linked to quasi-normal modes \cite{Fu:2023drp,Moreira:2023cxy,Bolokhov:2023bwm,Yang:2024ofe,Gingrich:2024tuf}, gravitational lensing \cite{Liu:2024wal,Sahu:2015dea,Fu:2021fxn,Vagnozzi:2022moj,Afrin:2022ztr,Huang:2022iwl,KumarWalia:2022ddq,Junior:2023xgl,Kumar:2023jgh,Soares:2024rhp,Dong:2024alq,Zhao:2024elr,Ahmed:2024fye,Calza:2024xdh,Jiang:2024cpe,Li:2024afr,Alloqulov:2025htt,Mushtaq:2025shw,Al-Badawi:2025yum,Huang:2025gia,Soares:2025hpy,Wang:2025fmz} and the test particle motions \cite{Ahmed:2025shr,Alloqulov:2025bxh,Guo:2025scs,Chen:2025baz,Huang:2026igb,Agrawal:2026rwu,Chen:2026kbn}.
-In this article, we investigate the particle motions and the resulting gravitational waveforms in two different NJA-constructed rotating LQG black hole (LQGBH) spacetimes, in which the quantum effects (quantified by a single regularization parameter) rapidly die out when moving away from the center, with a well-defined asymptotic region in the exterior \cite{Brahma:2020eos}.
-Meanwhile, the generated rotating LQG black holes have been proved to be more general and captured some universal properties of rotating LQGBHs.
+In this article, we investigate the particle motions and the resulting gravitational waveforms in two different NJA-constructed LQG-inspired rotating black hole (LQGBH) spacetimes, in which the quantum effects (quantified by a single regularization parameter) rapidly die out when moving away from the center, with a well-defined asymptotic region in the exterior \cite{Brahma:2020eos}.
+Meanwhile, the generated LQG-inspired rotating black holes have been proved to be more general and captured some universal properties of rotating LQGBHs.
 As aforementioned, the gravitational waveforms emitted from EMRIs encode rich information about the features of the central objects, and inherit distinctive imprints of periodic orbits which are bound trajectories of test particles returning to its initial state after completing an integer number of radial and angular oscillations.
-Such investigation provides a potential pathway to test LQG with future space-based detectors (such as Taiji, TianQin, and LISA) and deepens our understanding of dynamics in quantum-modified spacetimes \cite{TianQin:2015yph,Hu:2017mde,Babak:2017tow,Hughes:2000ssa,Gong:2021gvw,Torres-Orjuela:2023hfd}.
+Such investigations provide a potential observational pathway to test LQG predictions with future space-based gravitational wave detectors (such as Taiji, TianQin, and LISA) and deepens our understanding of dynamics in quantum-modified spacetimes \cite{TianQin:2015yph,Hu:2017mde,Babak:2017tow,Hughes:2000ssa,Gong:2021gvw,Torres-Orjuela:2023hfd}.